qfpl/initial-final/README.md

 term3 = mul (lit 7) term1
 ```

+These types can be inferred, which is nice.

+We can extend the evaluation to handle multiplication by writing the appropriate instance:
 ```haskell
 instance ExpMul Eval where
   mul (Eval x) (Eval y) = Eval (x * y)
 ```

+We can also come up with new interpretations, like a pretty printer:
 ```haskell
 newtype Print = Print { runPrint :: String }
   deriving (Eq, Ord, Show)